 Elder Law Attorney Finder

 An elder law attorney is a lawyer who focuses on the needs of seniors.
 Elder law is a broad field that includes Medicare law and power of attorney.
 If you need a lawyer to help with POA, the National Academy of Elder Law Attorneys (NAELA) is a great place to start.
-To find an attorney, click here.
+To use NAELA’s attorney finder tool, click here.

 That will lead you to NAELA’s homepage.
 Click “Find a Lawyer.”